zvada/technology/docs/policy/container-release.md

 17 April 2019

-Container images are an increasingly popular tool for shortening the software development lifecycle, allowing for speedy deployment of new software versions or additional instances of a service.
+Container images are an increasingly popular tool for shortening the software development life cycle, allowing for speedy deployment of new software versions or additional instances of a service.
-Select services in the OSG Software Stack will be distrbuted as container images to support VOs and sites that are interested in this model.
+Select services in the OSG Software Stack will be distributed as container images to support VOs and sites that are interested in this model.

 This document contains policy information for container images distributed by the OSG Software Team.